algorithmiaio/dev-center/_pages/clients/scala.md

 ## Getting Started with Algorithmia

-The Algorithmia Scala Client is published to Maven central and additional reference documentation can be found in the [Algorithmia Client ScalaDocs](http://www.javadoc.io/doc/com.algorithmia/algorithmia-scala_2.11/0.9.4) and the [Algorithmia API docs](http://docs.algorithmia.com/?scala).
+The Algorithmia Scala Client is published to Maven central and additional reference documentation can be found in the [Algorithmia Scala Client API Docs](https://www.javadoc.io/doc/com.algorithmia/algorithmia-scala_2.11) and the [Algorithmia API docs](http://docs.algorithmia.com/?scala).

 To get started, the Algorithmia Scala Client can be added as a library through Maven using your IDE of choice or you can [download the JAR file](https://mvnrepository.com/artifact/com.algorithmia/algorithmia-client) and add it as a dependency in your POM file: